-Sociopaths are the second kid in this analogy.
+Sociopaths are like the second kid in this analogy.
 Only instead of being mediocre athletes with bad swings and clumsy feet, they are social outliers with limited emotional range and a penchant for lying.

-Children who are sociopaths don’t have an automatic guilt response and they are not innately concerned with altruism.
+Children who are sociopaths don’t have an automatic guilt response and they are not concerned with altruism.
 They don’t respond to shame and they aren’t inherently worried about the feelings of others.
 When told he shouldn’t do something because it is wrong or bad, the sociopathic child’s reaction is usually one of, “So what?”

 This is not because he is a bad kid but because he has a harder time learning social emotions.
 This child needs more than, “Because it is wrong.”
-Sociopathic children don’t innately grasp these concepts.
+Sociopathic children don’t automatically grasp these concepts.
 But just because empathy doesn’t come naturally to these types of children doesn’t mean it won’t come at all.
 Sociopathic kids just need a little extra help.

 One problem is that parents in today’s society are completely unprepared to deal with these types of kids.
 This is especially true in single-parent households where there is often barely enough time to socialize normal children much less ones with emotional problems.
-Dozens of researchers have studied the relationship between single-family households and anti-social behavioral patterns, and have discovered that children raised in single-parent homes are far more likely to display sociopathic traits.
+Dozens of researchers have studied the relationship between single-family households and antisocial behavioral patterns and have discovered that children raised in single-parent homes are far more likely to display sociopathic traits.
 But single moms and dads aren’t the root of the problem.

 Modern parenting techniques are designed for “normal” kids – and only these kids.
 So when parents find themselves with a child that doesn’t seem to care about rules or basic principles of normal behavior, there is nowhere to go for help.
 There are no books to read about sociopathic kids, there are no psychologists to visit, there are no support groups to attend or online tips to research.
 Socializing a sociopath is hard and despite doing the best they can, most parents simply don’t know how to do it.

-Without the introduction to socialization they are expected to receive at home, sociopathic children generally have a hard time at school.
-They don’t understand basic social norms and are subsequently rejected by other kids.
+Without the introduction to socialization they are expected to receive at home, sociopathic children generally have a difficult time at school.
+They don’t understand basic social mores and are subsequently rejected by other kids.
 After this happens enough times, these children start to hide their behavior and learn to mimic the reactions and behaviors of their classmates so that they won’t be rejected.
 They teach themselves what normal looks like, but don’t ever internalize it.

 Better grades, better relationships with teachers, better chances for college, better prospects for career – everything is better for the person who appears to be normal.
 So sociopaths hide.
 They lie.
 They manipulate.
 They learn to become master impersonators and they blend right in.
 Sociopaths can’t help the fact that they aren’t naturally remorseful.
 This is a symptom of their personality type and they have no control over it.
 So they conceal it.
 They deal with the symptom but not the disease, and they usually have to do it on their own.

-Sociopaths have little choice but to deal with their problems by themselves, because most psychologists don’t know how to help – don’t even know that they can help.
+Sociopaths have little choice but to deal with their problems by themselves because most psychologists don’t know how to help, don’t even know that they can help.
 The disorder is largely perceived as untreatable, and many “experts” in the field claim there is no cure for sociopathy.
 But that’s not what the research says.

-The Anti-Social Personality
+The Antisocial Personality